Llantrisant and Taff Vale Junction Railway: Cowbridge Railway

 The Cowbridge Railway had been built to a shoddy standard and was desperately short of money before and after opening.
 The Taff Vale Railway was working the line and became concerned that it would suffer in the event of an accident, and it pressed the Cowbridge company to undertake improvement work, which it could not afford.
 Under pressure, the Cowbridge company gave notice that it would operate the line itself, which it did from 4 April 1870.

 The L&TVJR had been working the trains, but did not have powers to operate over the Ely Valley line, having done so as agent for the Cowbridge company only.
 A legalistic impasse seemed to be developing, but in fact the L&TVJR ran its trains into the Cowbridge Railway station at Llantrisant, paying a rental of £200 annually to the GWR for using the line from Maesaraul Junction, and £70 for the share of station expenses at Llantrisant.
 The through working from Pontypridd to Cowbridge could not, for the time being, continue.

 The change of working did nothing to improve the physical state of the Cowbridge Railway, and its financial situation worsened.
-In desperation, in 1875 the Company was obliged to ask the Taff Vale Railway to take it over, on the TVR's terms.
+In desperation, in 1875 the company was obliged to ask the Taff Vale Railway to take it over, on the TVR's terms.
 This was done, and through working of passenger trains from Cowbridge to Pontypridd was resumed.

 Leased to the Taff Vale Railway

-The L&TVJR had always been a dependency of the Taff Vale Railway, and in 1870 this was formalised, when an Act of 20 June 1870 authorised the lease of the line to the Taff Vale for 999 years.
-(The residual L&TVJR company was absorbed by the Taff Vale Railway by Act of 26 August 1889.)
+The L&TVJR had always been a dependency of the Taff Vale Railway, and in 1870 this was formalised, when the Llantrissant and Taff Vale Junction Railway Act 1870 (33 & 34 Vict. c. lxxiii) of 20 June 1870 authorised the lease of the line to the Taff Vale for 999 years.
+(The residual L&TVJR company was absorbed by the Taff Vale Railway by the Taff Vale Railway (Amalgamation and Capital) Act 1889 (52 & 53 Vict. c. cxciii) of 26 August 1889.)